cocotb/cocotb/docs/source/pytest.rst

         """Test DUT with different top level that was set at fixture level.""" sample_module.test()

-Using the :py:deco:`!pytest.mark.cocotb` marker is optional for test functions if they meet the following criteria:
+Using the :py:deco:`pytest.mark.cocotb` marker is optional for test functions if they meet the following criteria:

 * start with ``test_``
 * is a coroutine function (``async def``)
 * have the first positional argument name match the ``toplevel`` (such as ``dut``)

-Non-``async`` functions marked with :py:deco:`!pytest.mark.cocotb` are control functions run by pytest.
+Non-``async`` functions marked with :py:deco:`pytest.mark.cocotb` are control functions run by pytest.
 They can run simulations by invoking :py:func:`cocotb_tools.pytest.hdl.HDL.test` or :py:func:`cocotb_tools.runner.Runner.test`.